In this article

 3. The Blocks Editor will open and you can start building a custom block.

-Start working on your block design in the Blocks Editor.
-Drag-and-drop blocks from the left side of the Blocks Editor to the right side of the editor.
-The process is similar to building an email or page design in Modern Editor; but, remember, here you are designing a single block or group of blocks to re-use it.
+Drag-and-drop blocks from the left panel of the Blocks Editor to the right panel.
+The process is similar to building an email or page design in Modern Editor, but here you are designing a single block or group of blocks to re-use it.

 Test the Block in Modern Editor